StigNygaard/feed-bender/README.md

 # feed-bender

-*Feed-bender* is a project where I will create, tweak or combine various news feeds for convenience and special purposes.
+*Feed-bender* is a project where I will create, tweak or combine various news feeds (RSS etc.) for convenience and special purposes.
 Either to be served for my newsreader — or as a "preburner API" for other (future planned) projects/ideas.

 My first "custom feed" is Canon Rumors' news-feed filtered down to [only essential posts](https://feed-bender.deno.dev/canon/crfeed.json), by ignoring posts in several categories.